chnm/crdh-jekyll/_essays/v03-06-tale-of-three-valleys.md

-frequented by travelers en route to the San Juan Mountains.[^15] Though brief, G.W.J.'s description of the valley suggested to travelers that Pueblo, Saguache, and Conejos were of some utility during the journey to the true objective of readers moving to the San Luis Valley: the San Juan Country.
+frequented by travelers en route to the San Juan Mountains.[^15] Though brief, G.W.J.'s description of the valley suggested to travelers that Pueblo, Saguache, and Conejos were of some utility during the journey to the true objective of readers moving towards the San Luis Valley: the San Juan Country.
 In G.W.J.'s report, communities that lay in between Pueblo and the valley's western markets, like Fort Garland, simply faded into the blank space of the press's "imagined geography" of the San Luis